 The MCGSO provides course grants to biomedical graduate students to advance their scientific education by promoting attendance at training courses and workshops relevant to a graduate student’s dissertation research.

 The MCGSO Course Grant Program provides funding for biomedical PhD students to help alleviate some of financial constraints associated with course enrollment.
 The maximum funding limit is $750.

 The Course Grant Program is an annual program, allowing students to attend courses at any time during the full (non-academic) year.
 Applicants must have an active program representative in MCGSO to be eligible for Course Grants.

 Course Grant Officers:

 - Last Name A – L: Andrew Vogul firstname.lastname@example.org

 - Last Name M – Z: Kathleen Sullivan email@example.com

 - PhD Students in the Biomedical Graduate Programs at Georgetown University.

 - Graduate students can receive a maximum of one course grant per academic year (July – June).
 Please note that applicants will not receive funding for both a travel and course grant for the same conference, event or trip.

 - Workshops and courses must be directly relevant to the thesis work of the PhD student.

 - Courses may be those that enhance technical skills or fundamental subject knowledge.

-- No similar course should be available to the student at Georgetown University.
+- No similar course or workshop should be available to the student at Georgetown University.

 Course Grant Submission: